 Data governance is an important part of your cannabis business’ CCPA compliance.
 You must have processes in place to identify how personal information is collected, how it’s categorized, how it’s stored, where it’s stored, how it’s protected, and how your business prevents illegal sharing, sale, or distribution of that data.

-The CCPA includes a provision that says companies must be able to provide consumers who request their personal information with the prior 12-months of data.
+The CCPA includes a provision that says companies must be able to provide consumers who request their personal information with all data collected within the timeframe allowed by law.
 If your business doesn’t have a process in place to identify and map personal information to its sources, responding to these requests could be extremely time-consuming if not impossible.
 In fact, if your processes are inadequate, your cannabis business could end up facing lawsuits and penalties.

 4. Develop a Consumer Request Response System

-The CCPA gives companies 45 days to respond to consumers’ requests for the personal information collected about them.
-If your company doesn’t have a response system in place and can’t produce the requested information (which must include 12-months of information), then you may not be able to respond adequately within that timeframe.
+The CCPA gives companies a period of time to respond to consumers’ requests for the personal information collected about them.
+If your company doesn’t have a response system in place and can’t produce the requested information as allowed by law, then you may not be able to respond adequately within that timeframe.
 Again, your business could face costly lawsuits and penalties as a result.

 5. Create a Consumer Opt-Out System